Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] conversion of a byte stream into Python object hierarchy
 - [ ] conversion of a list into a datatable

-Explanation: Pickling is the process of sterilizing a Python object, that is, conversion of a byte stream into Python object hierarchy.
+Explanation:Pickling is the process of sterilizing a Python object, that is, conversion of a byte stream into Python object hierarchy.
 The reverse of this process is known as unpickling.